Coronavirus: What is a pandemic, what does it mean, and does it change anything?

 This is the highest level classification to describe a disease outbreak under the International Health Regulations and, officially speaking, probably changed the response more than the announcement of pandemic.

-A spokesperson told The Telegraph: "WHO does not use the old system of six phases – that ranged from phase one (no reports of animal influenza causing human infections) to phase six (a pandemic) – that some people may be familiar with from H1N1 in 2009.
+A spokesperson told the Telegraph: "WHO does not use the old system of six phases – that ranged from phase one (no reports of animal influenza causing human infections) to phase six (a pandemic) – that some people may be familiar with from H1N1 in 2009.

 "We do use term pandemic for all sorts of purposes and may qualify a situation as pandemic, but there would no official announcement."